 Providing that the seaweed can by positively identified (or ‘verified’), then your photo and the additional information that you upload will form a ‘biological record’.
 A biological record must contain four essential pieces of information: what was found, where it was found, when it was found and who found it.
 This is why we ask you for your name; it ensures that your seaweed sighting can contribute to our shared understanding of the UK’s seaweeds for decades to come.

-If you agree, we will also use your email to let you know about other citizen science projects and marine activities that are taking place.
+If you agree (by ticking the opt-in boxes when you enter your survey results), we will also use your email to let you know about other citizen science projects and marine activities that are taking place.
 You can stop receiving this information at any time by emailing email@example.com.

 If you chose to answer the optional demographic questions, these data are anonymised and stored separately to your survey results.
 Collecting demographic information about the people who take part in our surveys helps us to understand whether we are serving the broadest possible audience.